Note

 map_hmi.plot(axes=ax2)

-<matplotlib.image.AxesImage object at 0x7fea04977ec0>
+<matplotlib.image.AxesImage object at 0x7964c143c190>

-block, we intentionally set the projection
+Now let us intentionally set the projection

-for the axes to be
+to be map_aia

-parts of the image.
-The HMI image now has the same
+drawn.
+The HMI image now has the same orientation as the AIA image.

 Note that off-disk HMI data are not retained by default because an